RiscadoA/planifie/README.md

 ## Usage

 So, how can you use Planifie?
-This system can be manipulated through its CLI, the following options and commands are available:
+This system can be manipulated through its CLI, the following commands are available:

+- `plan update` - Performs automation on special parameters (eg.: `@ repeat`).
-- `plan [-u, --update]` - Makes all tasks that were due before today and were not completed due today.
-This command can be set to run automatically everyday (eg: cron job).
+  This command can/should be set to run automatically everyday.
+- `plan show [WHEN]` - Shows the tasks that are due on a certain time frame.
+  This time frame can be specified through the `WHEN` argument.
+This argument can take the following forms: `dd/mm/yy`, `dd/mm/yy-dd/mm/yy`, `daily`, `weekly`, `monthly`, `all`.
+This command also supports `-m` flag, which shows the task's descriptions too, the `-d` flag which hides every task that is already done and the `-t` flag which shows only the top tasks (subtasks are hidden).
-- `plan -D, --directory PATH` - Overrides the default planifie directory path.
+- `plan -c, --config PATH` - Overrides the default planifie configuration file path.
 - `plan -h, --help` - Shows an help message.
 - `plan -t, --task TASK_NAME` - Specifies that we will be operating on task.
 - `plan -T, --topic TOPIC_NAME` - Specifies that we will be operating on a